 The reports from the previous survey are available for download:

-The group members are: Carsten Peukert (HZI, Speaker), Lara Jacobi (GEOMAR, Vice-speaker), Vicky Anastasopoulou (MDC), Oguzhan Kaya (DKFZ), Nina Novakovic (HZB), Elaheh Ordoni (KIT), Lukas Rudischhauser (IPP), Mirjana Gusic (Helmholtz Muenchen) and Karina Winkler (KIT)
+The group members are: Carsten Peukert (HZI, Sprecher), Lara Jacobi (GEOMAR, Vice-sprecherin), Mirjana Gusic (Helmholtz Muenchen), Oguzhan Kaya (DKFZ), Theresa Kuhl (HMGU), Khausik Narasimhan (HZG), Nina Novakovic (HZB), Elaheh Ordoni (KIT), Lukas Rudischhauser (IPP), Alexandra Runge (AWI) and Karina Winkler (KIT)

 WG Working Conditions

 The working group "working conditions" evaluates, comments and helps to improve the formal and actual working conditions for doctoral researchers in all 18 Helmholtz centers.
 One permanent focus are Helmholtz "in-house" stipends which are awarded in at least 9 of 18 centers and which are regarded as the most unfavourable type of contract, at least for German citizens.

 The working group is also firmly involved in the revision of the Helmholtz PhD best-practice guidelines.
 We are in close contact with PhD representatives from the Max-Planck and Fraunhofer societies, with the PhD network THESIS and with labor unions.
 Working conditions in at least two centers improved significantly since Helmholtz Juniors were acting upon it.

 WG Members are: Khwab Sanghvi (DKFZ, Speaker), Thea Hamm (GEOMAR), Lukas Kreis (GSI), Gerd Liebig (DLR), Michaela Löffler (UFZ), Stephanie Taylor (DZNE) and Xiaomo Xu (HZDR)